-If Absolute Total Care is new for you, you can keep seeing the doctors you go to now and keep your current service authorizations for 180 days after you first enroll.
+If Wellcare Prime is new for you, you can keep using the doctors you use now and keep your current service authorizations for 180 days after you first enroll.
 During this time period, you will continue to have access to the same medically necessary items, services, and prescription drugs as you do today.
 You will also still have access to your medical, mental health and Long Term Services and Supports (LTSS) providers.

-Many of your doctors and other providers are in our network already, but if they are not, after 180 days in our plan, you will need to see doctors and other providers in our network.
+Many of your doctors and other providers are in our network already, but if they are not, after 180 days in our plan, you will need to use doctors and other providers in our network.
 We may help you transition to a network provider in less than 180 days once we have completed your comprehensive assessment, developed a transition plan, and only if you agree.
 A network provider is a provider who works with the health plan.
-See Chapter 3, Section A, page 31 for more information on getting care.
+Refer to Chapter 3, Section A, page 33 for more information on getting care.